Eyepan/scoopman/README.md

 Please note that https://github.com/rami3l/pacaptr written in Rust, is much better, and is honestly well coded than this project.

-That being said this is a much simpler/beginner-oriented project and if you do plan to stick around, please follow these instructions.
+That being said if you still want to stick around and follow this, you can do so!

 # INSTRUCTIONS TO INSTALL